pedantic-git/quinn.mx/_posts/2019-11-12-vote-for-me-in-pudsey.md

 * [Animal Aid](https://www.animalaid.org.uk/animal-aid-urges-election-candidates-to-help-animals/) - I have signed pledges 1, 2 and 3.
 I take the concerns in pledge 4 seriously but if elected I would need to hear the evidence from both sides before pledging to support it.
 * [Campaign for Nuclear Disarmament](https://cnduk.org/) - I am committed to complete unilateral disarmament of the UK's nuclear weapons arsenal.
 * [Compassion in World Farming](https://docs.google.com/forms/d/e/1FAIpQLSc0Rz3MVD1P_hwjkG4ekl_NdD-gaFgLhO4Sq7ne6mYvNpnFOg/viewform) - all 7 pledges
+* [League Against Cruel Sports - Strengthening the ban](http://www.league.org.uk/election-briefing) - I have signed up to all the pledges except regarding custodial sentences.
+I agree fines are inappropriate but the Green Party believes the evidence that community and/or restorative sentences are better for rehabilitating criminals in many cases.

 <p style="font-size: 0.9rem; margin-top: 2rem">* <em>Non-binary means I'm neither male nor female.
 My pronouns are singular they/them instead of he/him or she/her.
 Non-binary people sometimes consider ourselves to be transgender, as I do.
 This isn't something I chose to be - it's something I realised about myself and something I know, deep inside, to be true.</em></p>